 Why do you need to Obtain Insurance for your Storage Unit?

 Let us thank statistics for quantifying the amount of destruction that storage units succumb to.
 Mostly, arson and the people responsible are hardly caught and could afford to pay the damages.
 For this reason, you may want to rethink securing your belongings.
-While video surveillance is of great assistance, the probability of recovering items that were stolen is slim.
+While video surveillance is of great assistance, the probability of recovering items that people steal is slim.
 This is why storage units are never out of mind even if they are out of sight.

 What is covered?

 Storage facilities offer insurance for the items in their facility to give their customers coverage in cases of theft or damage.
 In most cases, storage unit facilities would insist on their customers acquiring some type of insurance whether from them or a third-party provider that they are most often affiliated with if you don’t have your own coverage.
-There is a limit of course to the amount of coverage and the premiums are computed on a monthly basis.
+There is a limit of course to the amount of coverage and we compute the premiums on a monthly basis.
 When it comes to these facilities, insurance policies often come with their own guidelines and exceptions and the rates are normally higher than the basic property insurance policies.
 Also, these policies often reimburse the cash value of the property at the time of its loss and not the replacement value.
 This may not be enough to replace it at times.

-These policies often cover theft, fire, wind – including hurricanes and tornadoes, water damage, other natural disasters like hail and lightning damage and smoke.
+These policies often cover theft, fire, and wind – including hurricanes and tornadoes, water damage, other natural disasters like hail and lightning damage, and smoke.
 They may exclude flooding, molds and mildew, earthquakes, war, and damage by vermin and other insects.
 Motor vehicles are generally not covered because it is expected that you have motor vehicle insurance that is separate.
 Expensive items or high-value items like jewelry and collectibles, cash, deeds, and the like are covered differently and also excluded from policies offered by storage facilities.